Counselling for Binge Eating Disorder in Reading, Berkshire

 - Low self-esteem, lack of confidence and assertion skills

 It’s important to note that not everyone will have all of the above listed symptoms in order to have a serious eating disorder; each individual is different, and therefore will be experiencing a different set or a mixture of these symptoms.
 The side effects and consequences of binge eating disorder can be very serious and if left untreated can be damaging to your health.
-Therefore it’s important that you get a proper medical diagnosis and advice from your doctor alongside treatment with hypnotherapy.
+Therefore it’s important that you get a medical diagnosis and advice from your doctor.

 Find out more by following the links below:

 To book your FREE consultation or to find out

 how Counselling in Reading Berkshire can help you